tdda/tdda/doc/source/cli.md

   - regular expression inference is requested (`--rex`) for text fields.
     Rexpy will be used to attempt to infer one or a few regular expressions that characterize each field in the input data.
-  - a metadata filed to be used to interpret the `.csv` file is provided explicitly.
+  - a metadata file to be used to interpret the `.csv` file is provided explicitly.

 4) `tdda discover elements.parquet elements.tdda -r html -o elements`